One-third of Oregon's energy use comes from transportation: personal cars, fleets, shipments, and more.

 The transportation industry moves people and goods throughout the state of Oregon.
 In some cases we are the starting point or the destination; other times, people or goods are just passing through.

-Transportation - by air, water, rail, or road - is the largest contributor of greenhouse gas emissions in Oregon, at 40 percent.
+Transportation — by air, water, rail, or road — is the largest contributor of greenhouse gas emissions in Oregon, at over a third.
 At ODOE, our work focuses on increasing the use of alternative fuels like electricity and biofuels, supporting zero-emission vehicle technology, and implementing policies that decrease carbon emissions.

 Learn more about our work: